-Surely one of the events of 1990 that will stay with us for years to come is that of the Strangeways riots, the worst prison riots in the UK, and the men who were on the roof.
-This leaflet is about one of those men who were to know a dramatic and life-changing event which many would not believe.
+One of the events of 1990 that will stay with us for years to come is that of the Strangeways riots, the worst prison riots in the UK, and the men who were on the roof.
+This story is about one of those men who were to know a dramatic and life-changing event which many would not believe.

 An unhappy home life produced an angry teenager who in his desperation to win respect joined the British army aged just 17 years.
 Alan’s anger for life made him a good soldier, one who rose through the ranks to corporal, fought in the Falklands as well as Northern Ireland.
 During these years a drinking habit began to grow, perhaps a bid to blot out the very unhappy home life that had left such a deep wound, which brought such deep humiliation, He would ask, why me?